infor-design/enterprise-wc/src/components/ids-layout-grid/README.md

 ### IdsLayoutGridCell
-- **ColSpan**: Specifies the number of columns a cell should span in a grid.
+- **ColSpan**: Specifies the number of columns a cell should span by default in a grid.
 - **ColSpanXs**: Specifies the number of columns a cell should span on extra small screens.
 - **ColSpanSm**: Specifies the number of columns a cell should span on small screens.
 - **ColSpanMd**: Specifies the number of columns a cell should span on medium screens.
 - **ColSpanLg**: Specifies the number of columns a cell should span on large screens.
 - **ColSpanXl**: Specifies the number of columns a cell should span on extra large screens.
 - **ColSpanXxl**: Specifies the number of columns a cell should span on extra-extra large screens.
-- **ColStart**: Specifies the starting column for a cell in a grid.
+- **ColStart**: Specifies the starting column for a cell by default in a grid.
 - **ColStartXs**: Specifies the starting column for a cell on extra small screens.
 - **ColStartSm**: Specifies the starting column for a cell on small screens.
 - **ColStartMd**: Specifies the starting column for a cell on medium screens.
 - **ColStartLg**: Specifies the starting column for a cell on large screens.
 - **ColStartXl**: Specifies the starting column for a cell on extra large screens.
 - **ColStartXxl**: Specifies the starting column for a cell on extra-extra large screens.
-- **ColEnd**: Specifies the ending column for a cell in a grid.
+- **ColEnd**: Specifies the ending column for a cell by default in a grid.
 - **ColEndXs**: Specifies the ending column for a cell on extra small screens.
 - **ColEndSm**: Specifies the ending column for a cell on small screens.
 - **ColEndMd**: Specifies the ending column for a cell on medium screens.